cfpb/design-system/docs/pages/setting-the-foundation.md

 section: guidelines
 jumplinks: Working together, Beginning a project
 status: Proposed
-description: >-
-  <p class="lead-paragraph">Before we’re able to design equitable and inclusive
+description: "<p class=\"lead-paragraph\">Before we’re able to design equitable and inclusive products for the people and communities we serve, we must first
-  products for the people and communities we serve, we must first <b>turn our attention to the ways in which we work.</b></p>
+  <b>turn our attention to the ways in which we work.</b></p>

   ## Working together